Sergio Troncoso

-Among the numerous awards he has won are the Kay Cattarulla Award for Best Short Story, Premio Aztlan Literary Prize, International Latino Book Award for Best Collection of Short Stories, Southwest Book Award, Bronze Award for Essays from ForeWord Reviews, and the Silver and Bronze Awards for Adult Multicultural Fiction from ForeWord Reviews.
-For many years, he has taught at the Yale Writers’ Workshop in New Haven, Connecticut.
-Troncoso's literary papers are archived at The Wittliff Collections in San Marcos, Texas.
+Among the numerous literary awards Troncoso has won are the Kay Cattarulla Award for Best Short Story, Premio Aztlan Literary Prize, Gold Medal for Best Novel-Adventure or Drama from International Latino Book Awards, Bronze Award for Anthologies from Independent Publisher Book Awards, Gold Medal for Best Collection of Short Stories from International Latino Book Awards, Southwest Book Award, Bronze Award for Essays from ForeWord Reviews, and the Silver Award for Multicultural Adult Fiction from ForeWord Reviews.

-Nepantla Familias: An Anthology of Mexican American Literature on Families in between Worlds received a starred review from Kirkus Reviews: “A deeply meaningful collection that navigates important nuances of identity.”
+NEPANTLA FAMILIAS: AN ANTHOLOGY OF MEXICAN AMERICAN LITERATURE ON FAMILIES IN BETWEEN WORLDS received a starred review from Kirkus Reviews: “A deeply meaningful collection that navigates important nuances of identity.”

-A Peculiar Kind of Immigrant’s Son is a book of linked short stories about immigration, Mexican-American diaspora, perspectivism, and time.
+A PECULIAR KIND OF IMMIGRANT'S SON is a book of linked short stories about immigration, Mexican-American diaspora, perspectivism, and time.
 Luis Alberto Urrea praised it as “a world-class collection.”

-The Nature of Truth is a philosophical thriller about a Yale research student who discovers that his boss, a renowned professor, hides a Nazi past.
+THE NATURE OF TRUTH is a philosophical thriller about a Yale research student who discovers that his boss, a renowned professor, hides a Nazi past.
 Rigoberto Gonzalez for The El Paso Times: “Sergio Troncoso’s The Nature of Truth single-handedly redefines the Chicano novel and the literary thriller.”

-From This Wicked Patch of Dust is a story about the Martinez family from rural Ysleta in El Paso, Texas who struggles to stay together after coming to the United States.
+FROM THIS WICKED PATCH OF DUST is a story about the Martinez family from rural Ysleta in El Paso, Texas who struggles to stay together after coming to the United States.
 In a starred review, Kirkus Reviews said the novel was “an engaging literary achievement,” and chose it as one of the best books of the year.

-Crossing Borders: Personal Essays is a collection of essays about how Troncoso made the leap from poverty on the border to the Ivy League, his wife’s battle against breast cancer, his struggles as a writer in New York and Texas, and fatherhood.
+CROSSING BORDERS: PERSONAL ESSAYS is a collection of essays about how Troncoso made the leap from poverty on the border to the Ivy League, his wife’s battle against breast cancer, his struggles as a writer in New York and Texas, and fatherhood.
 The Portland Book Review said the book was “Heart-wrenching.”

-Our Lost Border: Essays on Life amid the Narco-Violence is a collection of essays on how the bi-national and bi-cultural existence along the United States-Mexico border has been disrupted by recent drug violence.
+OUR LOST BORDER: ESSAYS ON LIFE AMID THE NARCO-VIOLENCE is a collection of essays on how the bi-national and bi-cultural existence along the United States-Mexico border has been disrupted by recent drug violence.
 Publishers Weekly called it an “eye-opening collection of essays.”

-Booklist hailed Troncoso’s first book, The Last Tortilla and Other Stories, with “Enthusiastically recommended.”
-Publishers Weekly said, “These stories are richly satisfying."
+Booklist hailed Troncoso’s first book, THE LAST TORTILLA AND OTHER STORIES, with “Enthusiastically recommended.”
+Publishers Weekly said, “These stories are richly satisfying.”

 Nobody's Pilgrims